 - 12. While the engine is running, verify there are no coolant leaks (on liquid cooled engines).
 After engaging the throttle a few times to spin the track, verify the track is aligned with the slide rails. - 13.
 Turn off the engine.
 If the track requires, re-align the track at this time. - 14.
 After adjusting the track or allowing the engine to cool down.
 Add coolant to reservoir bottle if required. - 15.
 Re-start the engine and allow it to run for another 15 minutes.
 After 15 minutes, shutoff the engine and allow the exhaust pipe to cool. - 16.
-Remove and discard the spark plugs.
-Install new spark plugs into the engine.
-Obtain two more new spark plugs and install them into the spark plug holders or storage bag. - 17.
 Inspect the ski wear bars/carbides.
-Now is the time to replace the wear bars if damage if found or carbides are worn. - 18.
-Add Carbon Clean to the fuel tank. - 19.
-If equipped with a 7S Display, log onto www.ridecommand.com and download the software. - 20.
+Now is the time to replace the wear bars if damage if found or carbides are worn. - 17.
+Add Carbon Clean to the fuel tank. - 18.
+Log onto www.ridecommand.com and download the latest trails update files.
+Update the 7S display (if equipped) with the latest software. - 19.
 Grease the rear suspension grease zerks with Polaris Premium All Season grease just enough to push out any water that may have accumulated in the suspension pivot points.